bharathvijayss/WhatsNewInAngular/README.md

 3. Computed signal and Effects dependencies are dynamic
 4. Effects always run at least once.
 5. Avoid using effects for propagation of state changes.
 This can result in ExpressionChangedAfterItHasBeenChecked errors, infinite circular updates, or unnecessary change detection cycles.
    Because of these risks, setting signals is disallowed by default in effects, but can be enabled if absolutely necessary.
 6. By default, registering a new effect with the effect() function requires an injection context (access to the inject function).
 The easiest way to provide this is to call effect within a component, directive, or service constructor.
 If effect needs to be created outside then provide injector as a option while creating effect.
 7. Signals, Computed Signals, Effects are scoped to its parent and will get destroy along with its parent.
 8. If the { manualCleanup: true } is passed as a param in effect then the effect will not be automatically destroyed along with its parent so we have to destroy it.
 9. If the { allowSignalWrites: true } is passed as a param in effect then the effect will allow us to set/write values to a signal inside it.
 10. When creating a Writable signal (or) Computed Signal, you can optionally provide an equality function as a option param, which will be used to check whether the new value is actually different than the previous one and the signal won't trigger any update if both are same.
 For writable signals, .mutate() does not check for equality because it mutates the current value without producing a new reference.
 11. To Read Signal Values without tracking dependencies use untracked function inside either computed/effect.
+It is very much useful when an effect needs to invoke some external code like service function which is havging some signal read inside which shouldn't be treated as a dependency.

 # POINTS TO DISCUSS: